0xbitx/rat/README.md

   * The talk module will allow you to talk into your microphone & the client will hear you, this can be used in conjunction with the audio module creating a audio conversation possibility.

 * upload (filename) [-e]
-  * The "-e" option will automatically execute the uploaded file on the clients computer.
+  * The "-e" flag will automatically execute the uploaded file on the clients computer.

 * note => [filename] => (message)
   * The note command will create a specific folder storing all your notes about a specific client with timestamps.
-The "filename" is an option because otherwise it will be saved to global.txt as it is the default, .txt will also automatically if you choose to set a filename.
+The "filename" is an option because otherwise it will be saved to global.txt as it is the default, .txt will also automatically be added if you choose to set a filename.
 This command can be used to handle & organize your thoughts & ideas when dealing with multiple clients.
 Having the notes as a backup.

 * whoami
   * The whoami command provides you with all the systeminfo & location data along with the initial socket data written out to the console.
 Making it clear who this client is & all the neccesary data you will need.